Tech-at-DU/Titanic-Dataset-Tutorial/P03-Mean-Median-Mode/content.md

 > [action]
 > **What was the mean, median, and mode of people's Fare?**
 >
-> Can you calculate these on your own?
+> Calculate these on your own

 # Drawing the Histogram